uutu/wsd-shopping-list/README.md

 ## Deployed application location for testing

-The deployed application can be found at: [link] ------
+The deployed application can be found at: [https://shopping-lists-galore.herokuapp.com/]

 ## Guidelines for running the application locally